Polish Impressionism

 Polish Impressionism was an art movement inspired by French Impressionism.
 Władysław Podkowiński is generally credited with introducing the movement to Poland after a trip to Paris in 1889, where he was profoundly influenced by French Impressionist painters including Claude Monet.
 Toward the end of his life, however, he turned more toward Symbolism.
-Olga Boznanska is possibly the most well known Polish Impressionist, recognized in London and Paris, and winning many prizes.
+Olga Boznańska is possibly the most well known Polish Impressionist, recognized in London and Paris, and winning many prizes.
 The French Government purchased two of her works.

 Overview

 Impressionism began in France in the second half of the 19th century, when Paris-based artists publicly showed their art.
 The movement is characterized by the exposition of light in its changing stages, open composition and visualization.
 Artists worked mainly in the outdoor – en plein air, the most important thing being to emphasize vivid colors from everyday life.
 Although impressionism brought freshness and a completely new perspective of the world, it was received with skepticism at first.
 Contrary to expectations it received the attention of artists and soon won recognition all around the world.
 Within a short period of time it came also to Poland.